On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Matrix Groups

-{GL(2,C)} We can make progress on the problem~\eqref{qs:app} by considering general matrix groups.
-Namely, the monodromy group of any second-order equation is a subgroup $G\subset\op{GL}(2,\Comp)$, up to conjugacy class, so an answer to the following question provides a criterion for any second-order operator to satisfy~\eqref{qs:app}:
+We can make progress on the problem~\eqref{qs:app} by considering monodromy groups in purely linear-algebraic terms, i.e., as subgroups of $\GL(2,\CC)$.
+We emphasize that the correspondence between a linear differential operator and its monodromy group is in general highly transcendental.
+Nevertheless, an answer to the following question provides a group-theoretic criterion for any second-order operator to satisfy~\eqref{qs:app}, once the group $G$ has been determined:

 We answer this question completely in the present section.
-Proposition~\ref{prop:general} first answers the question for groups $G\subset\op{SL}(2,\Comp)$ generated by three elements, as we encounter in the Heun~\eqref{eqn:Heun} and Darboux~\eqref{eqn:Darboux} equations; this case follows from the general results of Morgan and Shalen~\cite[Prop.~III.1.1]{Morgan1984} and Goldman~\cite[Thm.~4.3]{Goldman1988}, but we will see that the constructive proof we offer of Proposition~\ref{prop:general} is necessary to extend to arbitrary subgroups of $\op{GL}(2,\Comp)$.
-Theorem~\ref{thm:verygeneral} carries out exactly extension.
-In short, for any subgroup $G\subset\op{GL}(2,\Comp)$, we define a \emph{rescaled} subgroup
+Proposition~\ref{prop:general} first answers the question for groups $G\subset\SL(2,\CC)$ generated by three elements, as we encounter in the Heun~\eqref{eq:Heun} and Darboux~\eqref{eq:Darboux} equations; this case also follows from the results of Morgan and Shalen~\cite[Prop.~III.1.1]{Morgan1984} and Goldman~\cite[Thm.~4.3]{Goldman1988}, but the constructive proof we offer is necessary to extend to arbitrary subgroups of $\GL(2,\CC)$ in Theorem~\ref{thm:verygeneral}.
+The conclusion of Theorem~\ref{thm:verygeneral} overlaps substantially with a recent result of Adachi~\cite{adachi_monodromy_2022,adachi2023unitarymonodromiesrankfuchsian} for Fuchsian equations on the Riemann sphere, but offers several distinct advantages: it applies to irregular equations, multiply-connected Riemann surfaces, and reducible monodromy; it is comparatively elementary and accessible to non-specialists; and it offers a new viewpoint on unitarity based on the dimension of the real algebra generated by a rescaled monodromy group.